emranxec/MyLearning/README.md

  ```
 ----
 15.  can mutable object is instance of immutable class? how to fix?

-15.1. can private constructer of immutable class always create a new object of mutable instance?
+- can private constructer of immutable class always create a new object of mutable instance?
-15.2. getter of immutable class always return a new object of mutable instance?
+- getter of immutable class always return a new object of mutable instance?
+- what if we have a mutable instance in your immutable class such as Date?
+- in private constructor of your immutable class always?
+- create a new instance of mutable field?
+- and in getter always return a new instance of mutable field?
 >
 ----
 16. how to process: 10000 request handling at once & persist in DB ?